wp-plugins/users-ultra/readme.txt

 == Changelog ==

+= 1.0.30 (05-08-2014) =
+* Improvement - We have improved the CCS styling for checkbox and radio buttons.
+We hope you like it.
+Please update and refresh your browser.

 = 1.0.29 (05-07-2014) =
 * Improvement - Private Messaging Sytem has been improved, undred messages are being highlighted and the conversation is being displayed in a organized way.